barretthugh/hdf-docker/README.md

 # hdf-docker

 This repository conatins Dockerfiles for various HDF-related containers.

-Dockerfiles for HDF related containers.
+Dockerfiles are text files that contain the instructions for building a Docker image.

 ## Installation
 The containers were built using Docker 1.10.x.